acornworkload/anonymous/README.md

 ## Code Information
 Codes in this directory are implemented by Python 3.7.
 This repository contains the code for Acorn, an ACcurate Open-set recognizer for woRkload sequeNce.
-The required Python packages are described in ./requirments.txt.
-If pip3 is installed on your system, you can type the following command to install the required packages.

 * The code of Acorn is in this directory.
     * `main.py`: the code related to training a classification model, constructing unknown class detectors, and measuring accuracies for our metrics.